wbamberg/idl-reference/docs/mozIStorageService.md

      filesystem fragmentation on large databases.
      @see mozIStorageConnection::setGrowthIncrement

-@param aCallback A callback that will receive the result of the operation.
- In case of error, it may receive as status:
- - NS_ERROR_OUT_OF_MEMORY if allocating a new storage object fails.
- - NS_ERROR_FILE_CORRUPTED if the database file is corrupted.
- In case of success, it receives as argument the new database
- connection, as an instance of |mozIStorageAsyncConnection|.

 @throws NS_ERROR_INVALID_ARG if |aDatabaseStore| is neither a file nor
         one of the special strings understood by this method, or if one of